Hartalika Teej - Vrat, Celebrations and Rituals

 Why do we celebrate Hartalika Teej?

-The celebration of Hartalika Teej is associated with Lord Shiva and Goddess Parvati.
+The celebration of Hartalika Teej is in recognition of the holy bond between Lord Shiva and Goddess Parvati.

 Please Read Your Dainik Rashifal in Hindi